 “We expect that to come within a couple of weeks but I wouldn’t want to over promise on that, and I think the chief medical officer has been absolutely clear on it being right before it is put out.”

-The government has launched a new partnership with several companies, including Amazon, Boots and the Wellcome Trust to help increase testing for frontline NHS staff.
+The government launched a partnership with several companies, including Amazon, Boots and the Wellcome Trust, to help increase testing for frontline NHS staff.